Ebony jewelwing

 The ebony jewelwing (Calopteryx maculata) is a species of broad-winged damselfly.
 One of about 150 species of Calopterygidae, it is found in the eastern U.S. and southeastern Canada, ranging west to the Great Plains.
 Other common names include black-winged damselfly.

 Description

 It is between 39–57 mm (1.5–2.2 in).
 The male has a metallic blue-green body and black wings.
-The female is duller brown with smoky wings that have white spots near the tips (pseudopterostigmata).
+The female is duller brown with smoky wings that have white spots near the tips (pseudopterostigmas).
 The naiad is pale brown with darker markings.
 There are some spots in the wings.

 Habitat

 It lives near wooded streams and rivers, but it can move far from water.

 Breeding

 Ebony jewelwings mate in the summer.
 The male holds the female behind her head with his tail or abdomen.
 The female lays eggs in the soft stems of aquatic plants.
 The naiad eats small aquatic insects.
 When the naiad is fully grown, it crawls out of the water and molts.